Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 nonRepeatSubstring("abbbb")//2
 nonRepeatSubstring("abccde")//3
 ````
-- The above algorithm’s time complexity will be `O(N)`, where `‘N’` is the number of characters in the input string.
+- The above algorithms time complexity will be `O(N)`, where `N` is the number of characters in the input string.
-- The algorithm’s space complexity will be `O(K)`, where `K` is the number of distinct characters in the input string.
-This also means `K<=N`, because in the worst case, the whole string might not have any repeating character, so the entire string will be added to the HashMap.
-Having said that, since we can expect a fixed set of characters in the input string (e.g., 26 for English letters), we can say that the algorithm runs in fixed space `O(1)`; in this case, we can use a fixed-size array instead of the HashMap.
+- The algorithms space complexity will be `O(K)`, where `K` is the number of distinct characters in the input string.
+This also means `K<=N`, because in the worst case, the whole string might not have any repeating character, so the entire string will be added to the <b>HashMap</b>.
+Having said that, since we can expect a fixed set of characters in the input string (e.g., 26 for English letters), we can say that the algorithm runs in fixed space `O(1)`; in this case, we can use a fixed-size array instead of the <b>HashMap</b>.

 ## Longest Substring with Same Letters after Replacement (hard)
 https://leetcode.com/problems/longest-repeating-character-replacement/

 > Given a string with lowercase letters only, if you are allowed to <b>replace no more than `K` letters</b> with any letter, find the <b>length of the longest substring having the same letters</b> after replacement.

-This problem follows the <b>Sliding Window pattern</b>, and we can use a similar dynamic sliding window strategy as discussed in <b>No-repeat Substring</b>.
-We can use a HashMap to count the frequency of each letter.
+This problem follows the <b>Sliding Window pattern</b>, and we can use a similar dynamic <i>sliding window</i> strategy as discussed in <b>No-repeat Substring</b>.
+We can use a <b>HashMap</b> to count the frequency of each letter.

 - We will iterate through the string to add one letter at a time in the window.
-- We will also keep track of the count of the maximum repeating letter in any window (let’s call it `maxRepeatLetterCount`).
+- We will also keep track of the count of the maximum repeating letter in any window (lets call it `maxRepeatLetterCount`).
 - So, at any time, we know that we do have a window with one letter repeating `maxRepeatLetterCount` times; this means we should try to replace the remaining letters.
   - If the remaining letters are less than or equal to `K`, we can replace them all.
   - If we have more than `K` remaining letters, we should shrink the window as we cannot replace more than `K` letters.

-While shrinking the window, we don’t need to update `maxRepeatLetterCount` (hence, it represents the maximum repeating count of ANY letter for ANY window).
-Why don’t we need to update this count when we shrink the window?
-Since we have to replace all the remaining letters to get the longest substring having the same letter in any window, we can’t get a better answer from any other window even though all occurrences of the letter with frequency `maxRepeatLetterCount` is not in the current window.
+While shrinking the window, we dont need to update `maxRepeatLetterCount` (hence, it represents the maximum repeating count of ANY letter for ANY window).
+Why dont we need to update this count when we shrink the window?
+Since we have to replace all the remaining letters to get the longest substring having the same letter in any window, we cant get a better answer from any other window even though all occurrences of the letter with frequency `maxRepeatLetterCount` is not in the current window.
 ````js
 function lengthOfLongestSubstring(str, k) {
   let windowStart = 0